bwang1008/TMCompiler/README.md

 ## Installation
 1. This project is meant to run through command-line on a Linux or Mac machine (sorry Windows!).
 Ensure you have the following installed: git, CMake, Make, and a C++ compiler.
 You can check this through `git --version`, `cmake --version`, `make --version`, and `g++ --version` (if you use `g++`).
-2. Open a terminal and change to a directory to install the project.
+2. Open a terminal and change to a preferred directory to install the project.
 Then run each command below one-by-one:
 ```sh
 git clone https://github.com/bwang1008/TMCompiler.git
 cd TMCompiler